-Consult with metadata services about metadata standards designed specifically for open web discovery, like Schema.org.
-Work with developers to ensure that the markup of your pages includes tags and semantic markup that will improve the search engine discoverability of your content.
-A documented, dependable API will make it easier for machine users on the web to consume or search your content.
-These users may be search engines, but they could also be researchers who want perform text analysis or reuse your content in other ways.
-API consumers can also be bad actors, overloading your server or using your content for undesirable purposes. □ Work with your designers and developers to create API access that will best serve your users and their needs. □ Document API access.
+• · · · · · · · · · · · · · · · · · · · and the property of the proper semantic markup that will improve the search engine discoverability of your content. search who w mented, dependable API will make it easier for machine users on the web to consume or your content.
+These users may be search engines, but they could also be researchers ant perform text analysis or reuse your content in other ways.
+API consumers can also be tors, overloading your server or using your content for undesirable purposes.
+Work with your designers and developers to create API access that will best serve your users and their needs.
+Document API access.